JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 it let Julia programmers start taking advantage of multiple cores, and provided test cases to shake out thread-related bugs in our runtime.
 `@threads` had some huge limitations, however.
-`@threads` loops could not be nested: all the functions you call from within such a loop must not themselves use `@threads`.
+`@threads` loops could not be nested: if the functions they called used `@threads` recursively, those inner loops would only occupy the CPU that called them.
 It was also incompatible with our `Task` and I/O system: you couldn't do any I/O or switch among `Task`s inside a threaded loop.